kannann1/microservice-bootstrap-operator/CICD.md

+# CI/CD Pipeline Overview

+## Documentation Publishing

+The CI/CD pipeline begins with the documentation publishing workflow, which ensures that all documentation is up-to-date before any build or deployment processes run.

+### Workflow: docs-publish.yml

+- **Trigger**: Runs on any push to the main branch or manual trigger
+- **Process**:
+  1. Collects all Markdown files from the repository
+  2. Builds a documentation site using MkDocs with Material theme
+  3. Deploys the documentation to GitHub Pages
+- **Dependencies**: Requires GitHub Pages to be enabled in repository settings (see SETUP.md)

+### Integration with CI/CD Pipeline

+The main CI/CD pipeline is configured to run only after the documentation publishing workflow completes successfully.
+This ensures that documentation is always published before any new builds or releases.

 # CI/CD Pipeline for Microservice Bootstrap Operator

 This document describes the CI/CD pipeline setup for the Microservice Bootstrap Operator project.